 10 Security Tips to safeguard your data while “Working from Home”

 While our government lurches awkwardly through the current crisis, there are several security considerations that must be explored.
-Enterprises must consider the consequences of working from home in terms of systems access, access to internal IT infrastructure, bandwidth costs and data repatriation.
+Enterprises must consider the results of performing from range in terms of systems access, access to internal IT infrastructure, bandwidth costs, and data repatriation.

 1.Provide employees with basic security knowledge: